Kandanos massacre: Aftermath

 After the surrender of Germany, General Kurt Student was captured by the British.
 In May 1947, he came before a military tribunal to answer charges of mistreatment and murder of prisoners of war and civilians by his forces in Crete.
-Greece's demand to have Student extradited was declined.
+Greece's demand to have Student extradited was declined by the British because they chose to try him themselves.
 Student was found guilty of three out of eight charges and sentenced to five years in prison.
 However, he was given a medical discharge and was released in 1948.
 Student was acquitted for crimes against civilians, partially due to testimony given by Maj Gen Lindsay Inglis at his trial.

 Today, Kandanos has been rebuilt and is the seat of the eponymous municipality.
 Reproductions of the sombre Wehrmacht signposts commemorating the destruction of the village are displayed on a local war memorial.

 On 31 October 2024, German President Frank-Walter Steinmeier visited Kandanos.
 He asked for forgiveness on behalf of Germany for the crimes committed by the Wehrmacht, saying "I ask you, the survivors and descendants, for your forgiveness for the heinous crimes perpetrated here by Germans.
 I ask for forgiveness for the fact that over many decades my country failed to punish these crimes."
-Still, he dismissed the claims for reparation payments to the victims.